Quality of life (healthcare): Research

 Research revolving around Health Related Quality of Life is extremely important because of the implications that it can have on current and future treatments and health protocols.
 Thereby, validated health-related quality of life questionnaires can become an integral part of clinical trials in determining the trial drugs' value in a cost-benefit analysis.
 For example, the Centers for Disease Control and Prevention (CDC) is using their health-related quality of life survey, Healthy Day Measure, as part of research to identify health disparities, track population trends, and build broad coalitions around a measure of population health.
 This information can then be used by multiple levels of government or other officials to "increase quality and years of life" and to "eliminate health disparities" for equal opportunity.

+Within the field of childhood cancer, quality of life is often measured both during and after treatment.
+International comparisons of both outcomes and predictors are hindered by the use of a large number of different measurements.
+Recently, a first step for a joint international consensus statement for measuring quality of survival for patients with childhood cancer has been established.